dwhall/HeyMac/docs/HeyMacApv6Overview.rst

 The address fields may be absent or short (2 octets) or long (8 octets).

-A specially-formed `Identification Certificate`_ is the one piece of information needed to provision an APv6/HeyMac node.
+A specially-formed `Identification Certificate`_ is the one piece of information needed to provision a HeyMac node.
 An `asymmetric keypair`_ is generated such that computing a specified hash of the public key results in the node's statistically-unique, long address.
 Linking a public key and an address in this way is called `cryptographic addressing`_.